anusree-nellikkunnummal/Advance-python-codes/README.md

-Ecom website with api for products:in the api folder my project have two applications api and chat in chat i have functionalities for home with search options in browse category we can search category
+Project done using python django framework in the backend and bootstrap and css in the frontend with javascript Ecom website with api for products:in the api folder my project have two applications api and chat in chat i have functionalities for home with search options in browse category we can search category